stueyG1t/PGCert/index.md

 loading="lazy"
 />

-<p>When a student describes your session as *life changing*, it is a special moment.
+<p>When a student describes your session as <strong>"life changing"</strong>, it is a special moment.
 That is one of the most rewarding aspects of my work.
 I frequently support students who feel left behind in the rapidly changing digital environment, helping them gain confidence and competence.
 My name is Stuart Smith, and I am the Digital Skills Developer at the University of Greenwich, a unique role focused on student engagement with and appropriate use of digital technologies.
 This reflects UKPSF dimensions K4 (the use and value of appropriate learning technologies) and V2 (promoting participation in higher education and equality of opportunity for learners).</p>

 <p>My role builds on earlier work in learning technology across both commercial and university settings.
 It is a challenging but enjoyable position because it spans multiple faculties and disciplines, requiring flexibility and a cross-institutional approach.
 Greenwich has ambitions to become “digital-first” (University of Greenwich, 2021, p.
 45) in terms of working environment and service delivery, and my work directly contributes to this strategy.</p>